shhhhhhh1799/RISC-V_32bit_CPU/README.md

 ---

 ## 👨‍💻 About Me
-- Majored in **Electronic Engineering**
+- Majored in **Electronic Materials Science Engineering at Kyungpook National University**
-- Passionate about **Digital Circuit Design, Signal Processing, Embedded Systems, and AI Applications**
+- Passionate about **Circuit Design, Verification, Embedded Systems**

 ---